Joseph Tommasi

-Joseph Charles Tommasi (Note: His surname is frequently misspelled as "Tomassi".)
-(April 15, 1951 – August 15, 1975) was an American neo-Nazi who led the National Socialist Liberation Front (NSLF), an openly terroristic neo-Nazi group.
+Joseph Charles Tommasi (April 15, 1951 – August 15, 1975) was an American neo-Nazi who led the National Socialist Liberation Front (NSLF), an openly terroristic neo-Nazi group.
 A former member of the National Socialist White People's Party (NSWPP), he was removed from that group for unclear reasons in 1973.
 He was known for his radical views and explicit advocacy of violent action, which put him at odds with most other neo-Nazis of the time.
 Tommasi was murdered by a member of the NSWPP in 1975, at the age of 24.
 He continues to ideologically influence neo-Nazis.

 Tommasi officially joined the National Socialist White People's Party at the age of 17, becoming the leader of their Californian branch.
 In 1971, Tommasi was offered several thousand dollars from the Committee to Re-elect the President as part of a plan to help Richard Nixon win the 1972 presidential election by getting George Wallace removed from the California ballot.
 When Tommasi was paid less than he was initially offered, he spoke out about the deal to the press, contributing to a media scandal.
 Tommasi's behavior was sometimes controversial among his associates, and he was known to flout the behavioral norms of neo-Nazis.

 When the NSWPP's leader Matt Koehl suspended Tommasi from the organization in 1973, Tommasi proceeded to found the NSLF as an independent organization with a far more militant ideology.
 Members of the NSLF committed or took credit for several bombings, shootings, and arsons.
 The NSLF also distributed propaganda, including the periodical Siege.
 On August 15, 1975, Tommasi was fatally shot by NSWPP member Jerry Jones after a dispute at the NSWPP's local headquarters.
 Jones was convicted of second-degree murder and sentenced to 300 days in jail.
 The NSLF continued for a few years under different leaders, with Tommasi immediately succeeded as leader by David Rust, before it disbanded in 1986.

 Tommasi rejected conservatism and the social norms of most contemporary neo-Nazis, declaring himself a revolutionary and embracing elements of the counterculture.
 He advocated armed guerrilla warfare against the U.S. government, and was in favor of anarchy and lawlessness so that the "system" could be attacked without protection.
 Tommasi was an early proponent of neo-Nazi accelerationism and lone wolf terrorism, and he also influenced the development of the neo-Nazi conception of the leaderless resistance tactic.
 Many neo-Nazis saw Tommasi as a martyr after his death.
 Based on a revival of Tommasi's Siege periodical, his associate James Mason wrote the influential neo-Nazi book Siege, which celebrates Tommasi and includes many of his writings.